Wendy Moore (television personality)

 Wendy Moore is an Australian interior designer and television personality.

-She is known for appearing as a judge on the Seven Network's home renovation series House Rules (2013–2019), and as a co-host and designer on the Lifestyle series Selling Houses Australia (2022–present).
+She appeared as co-host and interior designer on Foxtel's Selling Houses Australia (2022-present) and previously as a judge on the Seven Network's home renovation series House Rules (2013–2019); she previously served as the editor-in-chief at Home Beautiful magazine.

-Moore was the editor-in-chief at Home Beautiful magazine.
-In April 2019, she was appointed general manager of Foxtel's Lifestyle group of channels, overseeing streaming, broadcast and digital programming and international acquisitions.
+In April 2019, she was appointed general manager of Foxtel's Lifestyle group of channels, overseeing streaming, broadcast and digital programming and international acquisitions; she left the role at the end of 2025.